janosgyerik/writing-markdown-well/README.md

     ### Sub-section

-This is more readable than when the symbols and text are stuck together, just like code is more readable when you put spaces around operator symbols.
+This is more readable than when the symbols and text are stuck together.
+The same way that code is more readable when you put spaces around operator symbols.

-### Below level 3 headings
+### Below level-3 headings

 The original "spec" allows level 4-6 headers like this: